KC2016/last_mile/readme.md

 ## ✨ Next Steps

-- **Must do:** Segment users for A/B testing based on traffic or delivery time
+- **Must do:** Segment users for A/B testing based on traffic or delivery time.
-- **Maybe do:** Build a distance variable from coordinates
+- **Maybe do:** Build a distance variable from coordinates.
-- **It would be great to do if I had another dataset to join:** Consider integrating customer feedback text or sentiment data
+- **It would be great to do if I had another dataset to join:** Consider integrating customer feedback text or sentiment data.